Noelle Murray

-Noelle Murray (born 25 December 1989) is an Irish professional footballer who plays as a forward for Irish club Shelbourne and the Republic of Ireland national team.
+Noelle Murray (born 25 December 1989) is an Irish professional footballer who plays as a forward for Irish club Athlone Town and capped by the Republic of Ireland national team.
 Between 2011 and 2016 Murray played in six successive FAI Women's Cup finals with three clubs - St Catherine's, Raheny United and Shelbourne Ladies.

 Club career

 Early career

 On 14 October 2007 at Dalymount Park, together with Niamh Reid Burke and Olivia O'Toole, Murray was a member of the Raheny United team that lost 1–0 to the Galway Ladies League in the FAI Women's Cup final.
 Murray scored twice for St Catherine's in the 2011 FAI Women's Cup final played at Turners Cross.
 St Catherine's claimed the cup with a dramatic 3-1 victory over Wilton United.
 Mary Waldron scored the opening goal in the 43rd minute before Murray doubled the score in the 77th minute with an astonishing volley.
 However, Wilton hit back in the closing moments of the game through Denise O'Sullivan but their late comeback was short lived as Murray ended the contest with another impressive strike in the 89th minute.
 Together with Nicola Sinnott, Murray was a member of Shamrock Rovers squad during the inaugural 2011–12 Women's National League season.